-The “Masking” slider works a little differently with the Command/Alt key.
+The “Masking” slider works a little differently with the Option/Alt key.
 As I have explained earlier, the masking tool is used for leaving the smooth areas intact, while applying sharpening only to the edges.
 We can control where the edges start by moving the slider from 0 to the right.
 At “0″, no masking is applied to the image and therefore, the entire image is sharpened.
 If you have a smooth background like the sky, sharpening will certainly add noise to the sky, even when noise is very minimal to start with.
 Here is what happens when you start moving the slider:

 As you can see, both the bird and the background have lots of grain.
 This means that sharpening is applied to all of those areas.
 Now take a look at this image: